hotequil/hotequil/README.md

 - :bird: take care of my dear little bird;
 - :coffee: drink a lot of coffee;
 - :beers: drink beer;
-- :thought_balloon: do challenges in Codewars (https://www.codewars.com).
+- :thought_balloon: do challenges in Codewars (https://www.codewars.com);
+- :seedling: take care of my garden.

 ## :fire: I'd define the programming like this: